-Chinch Bugs in El Paso TX and Anthony NM
+Chinch Bugs in El Paso TX

 There are several chinch bug species that prefer different types of grass.
 Many lawns see chinch bug activity each year.
 When the bugs occur in large numbers, they can be detrimental to lawn health.
 They are most active in the warm summer months and thrive in sunny areas.
 Due to their minuscule size, they are difficult to spot.
 For this reason, they often aren’t found until damage has been done to your lawn.
 The main sign of these bugs in El Paso is the presence of yellow or brown spots on your lawn.